Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 One of the most straightforward signs of gutter failure is visible damage.
 Take a close look at your gutter sections, especially at the seams where pieces connect.
 Small cracks might not seem like a big deal, but they can quickly worsen, allowing water to leak out and damage your fascia boards and siding.
 If you have metal gutters, check for any orange or reddish-brown spots, as rust will eat through the material and create weak points or holes.
 Peeling paint is another red flag.
 It often indicates that water is constantly present, either on the surface or underneath, which means the gutters are no longer properly protected and are starting to deteriorate from the inside out.

-Spot Water Damage and Mildew on Your Home’s Exterior
+Is Water Damage or Mildew Appearing on Your Home?

 Your gutters’ main job is to protect your home’s exterior, so if you see signs of water damage, the gutters are likely the culprit.
 Look for water stains, discoloration, or streaks of dirt running down your siding.
 This often means that water is overflowing, either because the gutters are clogged or because they are leaking from cracks or failed seams.
 If you notice mildew or mold growing on your exterior walls, especially near the foundation or under the eaves, it’s a clear sign that excess moisture is present.
 Properly functioning gutters prevent this, so these issues suggest it’s time for an inspection and potential replacement to protect your residential siding.